 Lord Ram, put across the problem and took up a discussion to suggest solutions.
-He was aware of his team strength and also knew about the importance of each task to their organization and the task @ hand.
+He was aware of his team strengths and weaknesses.
+Lord Ram also knew about the importance of each task to their organization and the task @ hand.
 Accordingly as per the skill set and the importance of task – he further went on to strategic delegation among the team.

 That is the reason why Hanuman in story 1 was assigned the task to find Sita and to reconfirm her presence at the Ashok Vatika.
 He was assigned the task based on this physical skill set and presence of mind.
 And Sita like an ardent associate understood the importance of task delegated and din’t asked for any further help or assistance.